 This might seem weird to mention in an article trying to explain what the best outdoor speakers are, but one question to ask yourself is, “Do I really need any of this?”
 Outdoor speakers are usually more pricey, and if you’re like me and live in a relatively cold climate where you can only enjoy sitting outside for a few months out of the year, then maybe just picking up a really good Bluetooth speaker will be enough to get the job done for you.

 Why you should trust SoundGuys

-Not only is testing speakers our nine to five, but the team at SoundGuys have years of experience between them.
-Between the roughly four years of audio product testing that Adam has, the four years of product testing and work experience that Lily has, and the near decade of product testing experience that Chris Thomas, we have pretty much all the bases covered when it comes to knowing what to look for.
+Not only is testing speakers our nine to five, but the team at SoundGuys has years of experience between them.
+Between the roughly four years of audio product testing that Adam has, the four years of product testing and work experience that Lily has, and the near decade of product testing experience that Chris Thomas has, we have pretty much all the bases covered when it comes to knowing what to look for.
 All that plus hours of research and debating is what leads to making any best list, at least until something better comes along and takes a top spot.
-We stick to a strict ethics policy, and only make money if you actually enjoy a product recommended here.
+We stick to a strict ethics policy and only make money if you actually enjoy a product recommended here.

 Frequently asked questions about outdoor speakers

 None of the speakers on this list have any virtual assistant integration.
 However, there is a DIY solution.
 Amazon Echo, Google Home, and other smart speakers usually have a 3.5mm output jack, which you can use to connect to the receiver of your outdoor speaker system, allowing you to control playback with your voice.